-Ventilation is important.
-Do not box in the deck underneath as the moisture underneath a boxed deck will be absorbed by the bottom side of the board.
-The sun and wind will dry the top side of the board which will cause cupping.
+- Moisture underneath a non-ventilated floor will be absorbed by the bottom side of the board while the sun and wind will dry the top side of the board.
+This unequal moisture content will cause cupping.

 - Slope the soil underneath the porch away from the center.

 - Install a moisture barrier on the ground underneath the porch.

 - Leave 2 feet of exposed soil around the perimeter under the floor.

 - Build leaving a 1⁄2” expansion gap at the wall of the house and use trim board to cover.

 - Slope the flooring 1⁄4” per foot away from the house.